ibonly/emojinaija/README.md

       "message": "Not Found"
     }
 ```
-* In order to access private method, registration is required and the user will be generated for the registered user when logged in.
+* In order to access private methods, Registration is required and a token will be generated for the registered user when logged in.
 The token generated will be used to access private API.

 * Registration